-Copyright (c) 1989, 1990, 1991, 1993 by World Service Office, Inc. All rights reserved.
+Copyright © 1989, 1990, 1991, 1993, 1995 by World Service Office, Inc. All rights reserved.
 Published in the USA.
-ISBN 1-55776-172-8.
+ISBN 1-55776-246-5.
+Item no. EN-2111.

-Twelve Steps and Twelve Traditions reprinted for adaptation by permission of Alcoholics Anonymous World Services, Inc.
+Twelve Steps and Twelve Traditions adapted and reprinted by permission of Alcoholics Anonymous World Services, Inc.

-Twelve Concepts for NA Service is published separately as a booklet available from World Service Office, Inc. Twelve Concepts for NA Service copyright (c) 1989, 1990, 1991 by World Service Office, Inc. All rights reserved.
+Twelve Concepts for NA Service is published separately as a booklet available from World Service Office, Inc. Twelve Concepts for NA Service copyright © 1989, 1990, 1991 by World Service Office, Inc. All rights reserved.
 The Twelve Concepts for NA Service were modeled on AA's Twelve Concepts for World Service, published by Alcoholics Anonymous World Services, Inc., and have evolved specific to the needs of Narcotics Anonymous.

-The chapter titled "The NA Group" has been published in a somewhat different form as The Group Booklet, copyright (c) 1990 by World Service Office, Inc. All rights reserved.
+The chapter in this guide entitled "The NA Group" has been published in a somewhat different form as The Group Booklet, copyright © 1990 by World Service Office, Inc. All rights reserved.